Investment and Pensions Taxation

 Inheritance Tax Planning

-We considering the use of inheritance tax planning wrappers for clients such as discounted gift trusts and gift and loan schemes and bare trusts (particularly where funds are being inherited from grandparents and there is a need for income perhaps for school fees planning).
+We consider the use of inheritance tax planning wrappers for clients such as discounted gift trusts and gift and loan schemes and bare trusts (particularly where funds are being inherited from grandparents and there is a need for income perhaps for school fees planning).

 Additionally, we will recommend using appropriate solicitors if specialise trusts could benefit clients.